PHARMACEUTICAL AIDS

 Ideal Properties of Preservatives

-- Non-irritant
+- Non-irritant.

-- Non-toxic
+- Non-toxic.

-- Compatible with other ingredients
+- Compatible with other ingredients.

-- Potent – acts in minor concentration
+- Potent and active in minor concentration.

 Based on Mechanism of Action

-- Antioxidants: Vitamin E, Vitamin C, BHA, BHT
+- Antioxidants: Vitamin E, Vitamin C, BHA, BHT.

-- Antimicrobial Agents: Benzoates, sodium benzoate, sorbates
+- Antimicrobial agents: Benzoates, sodium benzoate, sorbates.

-- Chelating Agents: Disodium EDTA, polyphosphates, citric acid
+- Chelating agents: Disodium EDTA, polyphosphates, citric acid.

 Based on Source

-- Artificial Preservatives: Benzoates, sodium benzoate, sorbates, propionates, nitrites
+- Artificial preservatives: Benzoates, sodium benzoate, sorbates, propionates, nitrites.

 Mechanism of Action

-- By modifying the permeability of the membrane
+- By modifying the permeability of the membrane.

-- By carrying out oxidation of cellular constituents
+- By oxidation of cellular constituents.

 Selection Criteria for Preservatives

-- Broad spectrum effectiveness against contaminating organisms
+- Broad spectrum effectiveness against contaminating organisms.

-- Stable and highly effective even in small concentrations
+- Stable and highly effective even in small concentrations.

-- Should not react with other ingredients to form harmful substances
+- Should not react with other ingredients to form harmful substances.

-- Easily soluble in the desired vehicle
+- Easily soluble in the desired vehicle.

-- Odourless, tasteless, and colourless
+- Odourless, tasteless, and colourless.

 Uses of Preservatives

-- Ethanol: Disinfectant, antimicrobial preservative in solutions
+- Ethanol: Disinfectant and antimicrobial preservative in solutions.

-- Ascorbic Acid: Antioxidant (0.01-0.1% w/v); pH adjuster for injections
+- Ascorbic acid: Antioxidant and pH adjuster for injections.

-- Phenol (Carbolic Acid): Bactericide in multi-dose injections, gargles, mouth washes (0.5% w/v); ear drops, oily injections (6.4% w/v)
+- Phenol: Bactericide in multi-dose injections, gargles, mouthwashes, ear drops, and oily injections.